 Raw data provides a great foundation for analyzing and understanding the environment.
 But we also need to translate this information into meaningful insights so end users can plan and adjust behavior accordingly.

-The evolution of modern environmental monitoring and forecasting tools means we can collect and store astronomical amounts of environmental information in the form of extremely large datasets which can then be analyzed computationally to uncover patterns, trends, and associations like never before:
+The evolution of modern environmental monitoring companies and forecasting tools means we can collect and store astronomical amounts of environmental data in the form of extremely large datasets which can then be analyzed computationally to uncover patterns, trends, and associations like never before:

-Climate Computing - Data scientists use Big Data and AI tools to study and forecast climate changes through a ‘System of Systems’ approach.
-Climate computing bridges diverse disciplines and research ideas, then process them together to deliver a more comprehensive picture.
+- Climate Computing – Data scientists use Big Data and AI tools to study and forecast climate changes through a ‘System of Systems’ approach.
+Climate computing bridges diverse disciplines and research ideas and then processes them together to deliver a more comprehensive picture.

-Hyper-accurate Weather Forecasts - European researchers utilize machine learning to structure huge amounts of environmental data collected by different sources.
+- Hyper-accurate Weather Forecasts – European researchers utilize machine learning to structure huge amounts of data collected from different environmental data sources.
 Processing compounded data in a more streamlined fashion enables crucially-needed hyper-accurate and hyper-local weather forecasts.

 Health-focused Environmental Insights & New Business Use Cases

 Environmental science and reporting have evolved during an era that can finally deliver on the promise of ‘personalized health’.
-The global wellness market is currently estimated at $1.5 trillion, with an annual growth rate of up to 10% - and extreme climate events and a global pandemic are drawing ever more attention to the impact of environmental exposure on personal health.
+The global wellness market is currently projected to reach $7 trillion in 2025, with an average annual growth rate of 9.9% – and extreme climate events and a global pandemic have drawn ever more attention to the impact of climate change and environmental exposure on personal health.

-Businesses from a wide range of industries are developing new and innovative use cases based on health-focused environmental intelligence:.
+Businesses from a wide range of industries are developing new and innovative use cases based on health-focused environmental business intelligence:

 a) Environmentally Intelligent Homes & Buildings

-Smart air purifiers and HVAC systems utilize real-time and forecast environmental information to add value for customers - optimizing performance, maintenance, and offering remote management according to the real-time & predicted environmental reality outdoors.
-Learn more about these use cases here.
+Smart air purifiers and HVAC systems utilize real-time environmental data and forecast environmental information from a reliable source to add value for customers – optimizing performance and maintenance, and offering remote management according to the real-time & predicted environmental reality outdoors.
+Learn more about these environmental data use cases here.

 b) Better Informed Risk Indexes